bhuvanesh1s1/use-state-counter/README.md

-# Counter App using useState hook
+# Apps using useState hook

 ## Initializing & starting the app